-Sir Robert Baird's eldest daughter, Bathia, was married to Sir Robert Barclay of Pierston, in the Shire of Ayr.
-The second, Margaret, to Sir Patrick Hume, of Coldingham, in the Shire of Berwick.
+- ander, who retired to New York, married there, and left ehildren.
+To all these sons, Sir Robert gave large patrimonies in his own lifetime. - Sir Robert Baird's eldest daughter, Bathia, was married to Sir Robert Barelay of Pierston, in the Shire of Ayr.
+The second, Margaret, to Sir Patriek Hume, of Coldingham, in the Shire of Berwick.
 The third, Mary, to Robert Watson, of Muirhouse, in the Shire of Edinburgh, and their daughter was married to the Lord Arniston, and was mother to the President of the Session.
 The fourth, Elizabeth, to Sir David Cuningham, of Milneraig, in the Shire of Ayr.
 The fifth, Agnes, died unmarried.
-Sir Robert died in the year 1696, and was succeeded by his eldest son.

-William Baird was father of Sir David, the hero of Seringapatam.
-The following table will explain the succession:-

-Sir James, who married to his first wife, Margaret, the eldest daughter, and one of the co-heiresses of Hamilton, of Mountainhall, in the Shire of Edinburgh, by a daughter of Sinclair, of Hermanstoun, in the Shire of Haddington.
-By which marriage he left two sons and two daughters, viz.-Robert, who succeeded him, and James, who died a Major of Foot in the Island of Minorca, in 1750.
-His two daughters were married-Agnes, the eldest, to John Lewis, of Merchiston, in the Shire of Edinburgh; and Bathia, the second, to John Watson, of Sauchton, to whom she had issue, and after his death, to Carse of Cockpen, both in the County of Edinburgh.
-Sir James married to his second wife, his first cousin by the mother's side, Elizabeth, the eldest daughter of Sir John Gibson, of Addiston, in the Shire of Edinburgh, by whom he had several children, but none now alive.
-The last who died, in 1761, at sea, on his return to Britain for recovery of his health, was Captain Patrick Baird, an officer in the Royal Navy, a brave honest man.
-In 1740, he was principally recommended to Admiral Anson, as a proper person to attend him in his voyage on the South Sea Expedition, and was the only naval officer in the whole fleet who ever had been in those seas.
-Sir James Baird died in the year 1715, and was succeeded by his eldest son.

-Robert.
-He married Jane, eldest daughter to -- Baikie, of Tankerness, in
+Sir Robert died in the year 1696, and was sueceeded by his eldest son. - Sir James, who married to his first wife, Margaret, the eldest daughter, and one of the eo-heiresses of Hamilton, of Mountainhall, in the Shire of Edinburgh, by a daughter of Sinelair, of Hermanstoun, in the Shire of Haddington.
+By which marriage he left two sons and two daughters, viz.-Robert, who succeeded him, and James, who died a Major of Foot in the Island of Minorca, in 1750. - His two daughters were married-Agnes, the eldest, to John Lewis, of Merehiston, in the Shire of Edinburgh; and second, Bathia, to John Watson, of Sauchton, to whom she had issue, and after his death, to Carre of Coekpen, both in the County of Edinburgh. - Sir James married to his second wife, his first eousin by the mother's side, Elizabeth, the eldest daughter of Sir John Gibson, of Addiston, in the Shire of Edinburgh, by whom he had several ehildren, but none now alive.
+The last who died, in 1761, at sea, on his return to Britain for recovery of his health, was Captain Patriek Baird, an officer in the Royal Navy, a brave honest man.
+In 1740, he was principally recommended to Admiral Anson, as a proper person to attend him in his voyage on the South Sea Expedition, and was the only naval officer in the whole fleet who ever had been in those seas. - Sir James Baird died in the year 1715, and was sueeeeded by his eldest son, Robert.
+He married Jane, eldest daughter to ---- Baikie, of Tankerness, in the Shire of Orkney. - Sir Robert died September 8, 1742, and left two sons and one daughter.
+The eldest, Sir David, was an officer in the Royal Army, and killed at the battle of Fontenoy, in the 17th year of his age; and the second is the present Sir Willam Baird, of Sauehtonhall, who was a Captain in the Navy, and has married the daughter of Colonel James Gardiner, who was killed at Prestonpans, in that battle, in 1745, and Sir William's only sister is married to Colonel Gardiner's son.
+Sir William died August 17, 1771.